Ralerus/ePortfolio-OpenUI5/README.md

 To display the developed app make sure to install the extenstion "[LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)", you should find it in the Visual Studio Code marketplace.
 The extension starts a local development server with live reload.
 Just right click the ```index.html``` and select "Open with Live Server".

 For this tutorial we start with a given folder structure, which already contains the basic files like ```index.html```, ```Component.js``` and ```Manifest.json``` as well as a basic view with its controller.
-You can find this basic project [here](demo/Start_of_Tutorial/).
+You can find this basic project [here](demo/Start_of_Tutorial/webapp).

 For different steps of the tutorial I have pushed intermediate versions of the demo app to several branches.
-They are linked at the appropriate places in the tutorial
+They are linked at the appropriate places in the tutorial.